Recording Gameplay from the Wii: Revisited

 Synchronization issues

 Synchronization of the audio and video on long recordings seemed to be drifting off a bit.
 It might have been because of the stream copying in the 60fps mode.
 A proposed fix is intermediary encoding with FFV1 (mainly because it needs to be fast and temporary file size is not a concern) and then final encoding as before with x264.
-The previously used scripts have been updated accordingly, they are now available on GitHub.

 Not seeing the ffmpeg output while playing games